neburtron/wears-the-crown/docs/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainer, MuteMaroonWorm:
+If you have any questions or need further assistance, feel free to contact me, MuteMaroonWorm, the guy who started + maintains this project:
 - GitHub: [Neburtron](https://github.com/neburtron)
 - Email: mutemaroonworm@gmail.com